*Updated August 2022

 Consumers buying more

 Looking at the statistics, we can observe an enormous increase in the number of food purchases in 2020 prior to the year before.
-For instance, canned meat purchases grew by 88%, Rice purchases increased around 66%, and oat milk by 377%.
+For instance, canned meat purchases grew by 88%, Rice purchases increased by around 66%, and oat milk by 377%.
 This increase is down to the fact that those products are long-lasting.
 You can see that the sheer uncertainty has changed a lot in our buying behavior.

 Moreover, the problem seemed to get even more complicated due to the fact that shortages started to pile on one another.
-It appears that there is a trickle-down or snowball effect when it comes to the issues with supply chain flow.
+It appears that there is a trickle-down or snowball effect when it comes to issues with supply chain flow.

 Antiquated global supply chain management systems